adstuart/azure-privatelink-dns-microhack/README.md

 - You have connected to your SQL server via a new Private Endpoint
 - Your SSMS connection is still using the same FQDN <database-name>.database.windows.net, no client changes were required.
 However your Azure DNS Private Zone is defined for <database-name>.**privateliink**.database.windows.net.
 How is this re-direct happening?
 Pay close attention to the output of your nslookup command earlier.
  - Notice how an Azure DNS Private Zone was deployed for you, and automatically setup with the correct A record and VNet link.
 Would the same thing happen if using AZ CLI or Powershell to deploy your Private Endpoint?
 If not, what would be required?
+How could we automate this step when working via the ARM API outside of the portal?

 # Challenge 4 : Deny public access to Azure SQL Server

 ### Goal

 In this step we will block all inbound access to your SQL Server on its public interface.
-This means that any existing Firewall rules (Public IP or Virtual Network) will fail to work.
+This means that any existing Firewall rules (Public IP or Virtual Network) will become ineffective.
 To be clear **this prevents any access from a public IP address, or use of service endpoints; I.e. the Virtual Network link you added to the SQL firewall is now no longer active.
-With this setting toggled "on", you can only use private endpoints to access your service**
+With this setting toggled "on", you must use Private Endpoints to access your SQL Server**

 Further reading on this step